bjssacademy/advanced-tdd/chapter05/chapter05.md

 Software development is fun!

+## Exercise

+Review your test code and production code from the previous chapter - to Place a ship on an empty grid.

+- Can you improve any names to clarify them?
+- Are there any refactoring steps (eg introduce explaining variable) that would clarify the test?
+- Is there any unnecessary complexity in the production code you can remove?
+- Is there are untested behaviour in the code?
+If so, remove it

+This exercise is to apply the Refactor phase to the Reg-Green phases we completed last chapter.

+It's ok if you decide the result was 'good enough'.
+Just remember that we continuously review and improve code in every future RGR cycle.

 ## [Next >>](/chapter06/chapter06.md)

 Now we've completed one full TDD RGR cycle, it's time to move on to the next cycle.